Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 #### No dirty writes

-If the earlier write is part of a transaction that has not yet committed, so the later write overwrites an uncommitted value?
-This is called a dirty write.
+**If the earlier write is part of a transaction that has not yet committed, so the later write overwrites an uncommitted value?
+This is called a dirty write.**

-Transactions running at the read committed isolation level must prevent dirty writes, usually by delaying the second write until the first write’s transaction has committed or aborted.
+Transactions running at the read committed isolation level must prevent dirty writes, usually by **delaying the second write until the first write’s transaction has committed or aborted**.

 <img src="/assets/images/data-intensive-note-3/illustration-12.png" width="800"/>